DylanTaylor1/GTNH-PowerDisplay/README.md

 - Show Current EU - Shows the amount of EU stored in the LSC, in metric or scientific notation.
 - Show Rate - Shows the rate of change in EU with chevrons.
 Ranges from <<< to >>> depending on the speed and direction.
 - Show Max EU - Shows the maximum amount of EU stored in the LSC, in metric or scientific notation.
 - Wireless Mode - Enables wireless mode.
-This changes the current EU to be the amount stored in the wireless network.
+This changes the current EU to the amount stored in the wireless network.
 - Wireless Max - Sets the "maximum" value for the HUD to reach 100%.
 There is no maximum to the wireless network so this is purely visual.
 - Rate Threshold - Determines how quickly the capacity of the LSC needs to be changing to increase/decrease the amount of chevrons.
 - Metric - Determines metric or scientific notation for the current EU and maximum EU.